zach-chairez/New-Site/content/post/titanic-predictions/index.md

   the Titanic data set, as well as some additional contributions using Logistic Regression and K-Nearest Neighbors.
 date: 2021-09-28T02:12:08.585Z
+summary: "Predicting the survival of Titanic passengers.
+The data set was provided by the Titanic Kaggle challenge.  "
 draft: false
 featured: false
 image: